MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/Migration-of-Windows-claims-authentication-to-SAML-based-claims-authentication-in-sharepoint-server .md

 [!INCLUDE[appliesto-2013-2016-2019-xxx-md](../includes/appliesto-2013-2016-2019-xxx-md.md)]

-Identifies the steps required to migrate a web application that is going from Windows claims authentication to SAML-based authentication in SharePoint 2013.
+Identifies the steps required to migrate a web application that is going from Windows claims authentication to SAML-based authentication in SharePoint Server.

 ## Identity migration ##